 - Bilingual Bonus: Echoes and Artifacts includes a German version of the song "Deception."

-- Blue Blood: Rogue was revealed to be from this kind of background after his real name, Virgil Roger du Pont III, was revealed on Wiki/Wikipedia and in the media.
+- Blue Blood: Rogue was revealed to be from this kind of background after his real name, Virgil Roger du Pont III, was revealed on Wikipedia and in the media.
 It is usually not considered good form to mention this around the band or their fans.